The beauty and Magic of Lisbon

 What if I need to change or cancel my flight with Vueling?

-To help you plan your next trip with complete peace of mind, Vueling is offering special flexibility measures: free cancellation, a free flight change and cancellation insurance in case of illness (including COVID-19)more info
+To help you plan your next trip with complete peace of mind, Vueling is offering special flexibility measures: Flex Pack (free cancellation and a free flight date change) and cancellation insurance in case of illness (COVID-19)more info